itsliamegan/caribou/README.md

 ## Browser Testing

-Caribou provides limited features for browser testing using JSDOM.
+Contend provides limited features for browser testing using JSDOM.
 To use browser utilities, instead of subclassing `TestCase`, subclass `BrowserTestCase`.
 To define an HTML document that a test case interacts with, define an `html` property on your test class.